-This new standard Nespresso machine from Dualit doesn’t take up much space and is very easy to use – it comes equipped with a touch interface that provides a variety of extracts from espresso to Americano, plus a side-mounted milk frother for cappuccinos.
+This Nespresso machine from Dualit doesn’t take up much space and is very easy to use – it comes equipped with a touch interface that provides a variety of extracts from espresso to Americano, plus a side-mounted milk frother for cappuccinos.
 It also heats up in 40 seconds flat – handy for those in a rush to get out of the house first thing in the morning.

 On the downside, the Café Cino is noisy as hell and the metal cup tray rattles about, especially when used with a small espresso cup.
 But on the plus side, it produces as good an espresso as most machines on this page, so it’s still worth a punt.

 Incidentally, like many third-party Nespresso pod manufacturers, Dualit also makes its own range of reasonably-priced coffee – and tea – pods that are usually cheaper than Nespresso’s own though not necessarily as tasty.
 Just thought you should know.

 This attractive, well-designed DeLonghi-branded unit would sit very well in a boutique hotel, taking up very little space, yet whipping up excellent espressos, lattes and, to some degree, cappuccinos.